-Chinese New Year at the Temple
+Chinese New Year at A-Ma Temple

-- Address: Largo de Barro
+- Where: Largo de Barro in Sao Lorenco

-- When: 6th - 8th February
+- When: February 4 – ongoing

-Chinese New Year Parade in Macau
+The Chinese New Year Parade in Macau

-Macau’s flagship event is its Chinese New Year parade.
-This festival of floats, dancers and drummers will feature 18 lion dances, a variety of local and regional floats and the blockbuster attraction - a 238 meter dragon.
-The parade will sway its way from Senado Square through to the ruins of St Paul.
+Macau’s flagship event is its annual Chinese New Year parade.
+This festival of floats, dancers, and drummers will feature scores of lion dances, a variety of local and regional floats, and the blockbuster attraction: a dragon dance that may be the longest in the world.

-- Address: Ruins of St Pauls
+- Where: Ruins of St Pauls

-- When: 8th February
+- When: February 5

 Chinese New Year Fireworks

-It wouldn’t be a Chinese festival without blowing up some fireworks and for Chinese New Year Macau tends to let off a whole factory.
-It promises to be truly spectacular.
+It wouldn’t be a Chinese festival without blowing up some fireworks, in the sky and on the street.
+Macau goes big for Chinese New Year and tends to let off a whole factory's worth!
+The show promises to be truly spectacular.

-- When: 8th February
+- When: February 5

 Flower Markets for Chinese New Year

-The run up to the big day flower markets spring up to satisfy the demand for kumquat trees and other good luck flowers.
-These are best visited at night – after 8pm – when they are packed with families hunting down their favourite tree and arms loaded with flowers.
+The run up to the big day is intense.
+Flower markets spring up and stay open late to satisfy the demand for kumquat trees and other good-luck flowers.
+These markets are best visited at night after 8 p.m. when they are packed with families hunting down their favorite tree and arms loaded with flowers.